Gen Ōtsuka: Post-war period

 In 1945, Otsuka was promoted to deputy chief of the Photograph Department of the Asahi Osaka office.
 In 1948 he was sent to Tokyo as deputy chief of Asahi's Publications Photography Department.

 During these years, he continued his photography.
 He covered Osaka's post-war recovery effort and did stage photography, taking pictures of the Tokyo Ballet and Komaki Ballet companies.
 He took photographs of the various European performers that visited Japan.
 He also photographed Emperor Hirohito’s visit to Osaka and other cultural events such as the Koshien high school baseball tournament.

 When the Asahi Camera photography magazine restarted publication after the war in 1949, Otsuka worked with the magazine.
 This collaboration was radical at the time, as many newspaper photographers would have considered it a blow to their ego to stoop down and present their photographs on the same pages as amateurs.
 Ihee Kimura was the editorial advisor, and the magazine began to include works by foreign photographers and have columns on the latest global photography trends.
 Photographers such as Shoji Otake, Jun Miki, Takamasa Inamura, and Shotaro Akiyama featured prominently.

 Otsuka's photographic production picked up pace during these years.
 In addition to his newspaper photographs, he took portraits and street photographs that captured the reality of post-war Japan, focusing on images that captured social trends and phenomena.
+He was also among the photographers included in Bessatsu Atorie Atarashii Shashin in 1957, a special issue that later scholarship has placed within postwar debates over subjective photography in Japan and that Ryūichi Kaneko described as a printed forum in which prewar avant-garde figures such as Kansuke Yamamoto intersected with younger postwar photographers including Kiyoji Ōtsuji, Ikkō Narahara, Hisae Imai, and Yasuhiro Ishimoto.
 His reputation only grew as he became the chief administrator of the All Japan Association of Photographic Societies, which was the largest organization for amateur photographers in 1958, and participated as a judge in various photography competitions.